Hugh of Italy: Early life

-King
+King of Italy

 Rather than accept Rudolph, Berengar's partisans now elected Hugh as king (925).
 Rudolph was ejected from Italy in 926 and Hugh crossed the Alps to be crowned.
-In his absence, Louis of Provence transferred his county of Vienne to Charles-Constantine.
+In his absence, king Louis the Blind transferred his county of Vienne to Charles-Constantine.
 Louis died on 5 June 928 and Hugh returned to Provence to sort out a succession.

 For whatever reasons, neither Charles Constantine nor Hugh was elected king, but Hugh annexed the kingdom to Italy de facto, issuing diplomata concerning Provence from his Italian chancery in a royal style.
 He also took control of the right to grant fiefs in Provence.

 During his early years of reign, Hugh somewhat improved the central administration of the kingdom, achieving rather more (though not total) success against the Magyar raids that had been plaguing Italy for several decades.

 In September 928, Hugh met with Rudolph of France and Herbert II of Vermandois in Burgundy.
 Hugh granted Herbert's son Odo Vienne in opposition to Charles Constantine.
 He was still in conflict with Rudolph of Burgundy and hoped to ally with the King of France against the Burgundian monarch.
 By 930, however, Charles was in complete control of Vienne and by 931, Rudolph of France was claiming suzerainty over the Viennois and Lyonnais.
 In light of these reverses in his transalpine policy, Hugh turned his attention towards securing his rule in Italy and receiving the imperial crown.
 He induced the Italian nobility to recognise his son Lothair as their next king and crowned him in April 931.
 That same year, he accused his half-brother Lambert of Tuscany of conspiring for the crown – perhaps with the support of a faction of nobles – and deposed him, bestowing the March of Tuscany on his brother Boso.
 Hugh, however, had other reasons for deposing Lambert, who presented an obstacle to his second marriage to Marozia.
 Lambert's supporters called in Rudolph of Burgundy, whom Hugh bribed off with the gift of the Viennois and Lyonnais, which Rudolph successfully occupied.
 In 933, Rudolph relinquished all his rights to Italy.

 In 936, Hugh replaced Boso of Tuscany with his own son Humbert.
 He granted Octavion in the Viennois to Hugh Taillefer and patched up his relations with Charles Constantine in a final effort to save influence in Provence.